ralexrivero/AirBnB_clone/README.md

 ## 0x01 Introduction

-Team project
+Team project to build a clone of [AirBnB](https://www.airbnb.com/).

-Console to manage storage system
+The console is a command interpreter to manage objects abstraction between objects and how they are stored

-Abstraction between objects and how they are stored
+`BaseModel`
 ## 0x02 Environment

 <!-- ubuntu -->